edmunddoerksen/binger/README.md

 ## Instructions for Use

-To start the project first enter the server folder and run:
+To view the frontend, enter the server folder and run:
 1. npm install
 2. npm start

-Next, in a different terminal window, enter the client folder and repeat the same steps.
+Note that access to the database has expired so the backend is no longer active.